netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-7/README.md

 Next we create a new component to be our full screen view of the item.
 Create the file `components/feed/ViewListItem.vue`.

 Before providing content to this file we will add a route to access it.
 The path may include parameters that we can access from the component on run time.
 You specify what is a parameter in the route by prefixing it with a `:`.

 Create a route for `ViewListItem` with the path `/list-item/:id`.
 `/list-item/:id` is called a dynamic URL because it can change but still refer to the same route and be handled by the same component.
+You should also add `props: true` to the new route, to indicate that the params from the URL should be passed on as props to the component.

+The template in `ViewListItem` is very similar to the one in `ListItem.vue`, but you should add a new prop: `id`.
+You must also add a `Toolbar` on top (icon is not needed).
+You can access values in an object from the template directly, for instance `:image="item.image"`.

-Next we need to use `mapState` to access the items in the state and find the current item based on the id provided in the route.
-The `id` can be accessed directly from the `this.$route.params`, which holds all params for the route.
+Next we need to use `mapState` to access the items in the state and find the current item based on the id provided as a prop.
 Here is the finished computed property for the `item` that can be used in the template:

 ```
   computed: mapState({